wzxwj/the-economist-ebooks/README.en.md

 A sample email format is as follows:

 ```
-sSubscription to The Economist: your email address, epub or mobi.
+Subscription to The Economist: your email address, epub or mobi.
 ```